DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "These arts are for this"

-With move called <span title="jp. 鉄山靠">Tetsuzanko</span>", Kay sent gargoyle into air.
+With move called <span title="jp. 鉄山靠">Tetsuzanko</span>", Kai sent gargoyle into air.

 "Really!?"